 Trip reports >> Mont Thabor Ski Tour report

 This is an introductory level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 2-3 (see our Fitness/Experience guidelines).
-You need some previous ski touring experience in order to join this tour – eg a weeks’ day touring is usually enough.
+You need some previous ski touring experience in order to join this tour – eg a weeks’ day touring is usually enough – and the trip is suitable as a first hut to hut tour.
 As this is a multi day tour, if you haven’t skied with us before, then we may ask for a reference to confirm your experience/ski ability for the trip.
 The week includes 5-7 hour days with 700-1000m of climb a day, so you can expect to be skinning for 3-4 hours a day.
-Type of ascent: We use 100% skinning on this tour – approx 4600m skinning up, and 4600m skiing down, plus approx 5-600m skinning on the warm up day, which will typically use some uplift and some skinning.
+Type of ascent: We use 100% skinning on this tour – approx 5500m skinning up and 5500m skiing down.

 Included in price